-Review of the 2013 - 2 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action Inspection Program Prepare a brochure that describes the Inspection Program and make it available at the Economic and Community Development Department and advertise the program on the City's website within one year of the adoption of the Housing Element.
+Review of the 2013 - 2021 Housing Element Programs Name of Program Objective Status of Program Implementation Program Action Inspection Program Prepare a brochure that describes the Inspection Program and make it available at the Economic and Community Development Department and advertise the program on the City's website within one year of the adoption of the Housing Element.
 Provide information about the Home Repair Program to owners of all homes in need of repair.
 The City conducted approximately 72,839 residential inspections of building permits associated with single- and multifamily structures.
 In addition, the City has continued to inspect residential properties, upon request, to identify health and safety hazards, and other building code violations that should be corrected.
 Remove Zoning Flexibility for Housing Rehabilitation Continue the practice of allowing non- conforming dwellings to be rehabilitated so long as the non-conformity is not increased and no threat to public health and safety is identified.
 Throughout the planning period, the City continued to allow non-conforming dwellings to be rehabilitated pursuant to Chapter 17.62 of the Municipal Code so long as the non-conformity is not increased and no threat to public health and safety is identified.
-Continue Preservation of Existing Affordable Housing Stock Work with owners of all at-risk projects, interested groups, and the State and federal governments to implement the following measures on an ongoing basis to conserve affordable housing stock: Work with interested buyers of Lyn Roc Apartments, Quarry Oaks Apartments and Rolling Oaks Apartments to encourage the new owners to continue public subsidies in order to maintain the affordability of these units and evaluate the costs associated with preservation option such as 1) transfer of project to non-profit ownership; 2) provision of rental assistance to tenants using non-federal funding sources, and 3) purchase of affordability covenants by the end of 2015 for Quarry Oaks Apartments and Rolling Oaks , , , , , , , , , , , , , , , , , , , , Continue
+Continue Preservation of Existing Affordable Housing Stock Work with owners of all at-risk projects, interested groups, and the State and federal governments to implement the following measures on an ongoing basis to conserve affordable housing stock: Work with interested buyers of Lyn Roc Apartments, Quarry Oaks Apartments and Rolling Oaks Apartments to encourage the new owners to continue public subsidies in order to maintain the affordability of these units and evaluate the costs associated with preservation option such as 1) transfer of project to non-profit ownership; 2) provision of rental assistance to tenants using nonfederal funding sources, and 3) purchase of affordability covenants by the end of 2015 for Quarry Oaks Apartments and Rolling Oaks basis.
+In 2016, the City contacted the management entities of three different projects (Lyn-Roc, Rolling Oaks, and Quarry Oaks) that appeared to have subsidies nearing expiration.
+Staff was assured by all parties that they were in the process of renewing their Section 8 contracts.
+At-risk projects will continue to be monitored on an ongoing basis and actions will be taken as the needs, opportunities, and funding Continue